benbrastmckie/.config/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Note that if you don't have `xcode` installed, this may take a bit, but is essential to what follows.
+Note that if you don't have `xcode` installed, this may take a while but is essential to what follows.
 Although optional, I highly recommend that inexperienced users begin by installing Fish as explained in the section below which makes working inside the terminal a lot easier and will benefit your resulting workflow once NeoVim is up and running.
-I also highly recommend swapping the CapsLock and Esc keys by opening `System Preferences -> Keyboard` and making the appropriate changes.
+I also highly recommend swapping the `CapsLock` and `Esc` keys by opening `System Preferences -> Keyboard` and making the appropriate changes.
+I also like to change the `Command` key to the `Control` key, change the `Control` key to the `Function` key, change the `Function` key to the `Option` key, and change the `Option` key to the `Command` key if I'm using a Mac.
+My reasons for doing this is ergonomics given which keys I'll be using most often in NeoVim.
+Alternatively, you can make changes to the mappings that I've included in the config, though this may take a little more work than swapping things around in `System Preferences -> Keyboard`.
+Whatever you do, I recommend finding something comfortable before you begin using your NeoVim config, committing its key-bindings to memory.

 ## [Fish](https://fishshell.com/)